tomekrzymyszkiewicz/tomekrzymyszkiewicz.github.io/_posts/2024-02-23-reading-notes.md

 ### Learning vocabulary

-- I open Vocabulary Builder in Kindle
+- I open Vocabulary Builder in Kindle.
-- Deletes accidentally added words
+- Deletes accidentally added words.
-- Based on the words I don't know I create a flashcard.
+- Based on the words I don't know, I create a flashcard.
 I save the word to the list of flashcards and mark it as "Mastered" in Kindle.
-- I use the created fiches to learn vocabulary using a box with dividers ([Leitner system](https://en.wikipedia.org/wiki/Leitner_system))
+- I use the created fiches to learn vocabulary using a box with dividers ([Leitner system](https://en.wikipedia.org/wiki/Leitner_system)).